compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### About this Summer School

+This Libra Workshop and Summer School is an event for current and future [Libra software](https://github.com/Quantum-Dynamics-Hub/libra-code) developers and users.
+Through the workshop component on the first day of the event (July 8), the participants will share their experiences using the Libra software in their research as well as their contributions to its development.
+The 30-min presentation slots are allocated to each presenter.
-This Libra Summer School will provide training to the graduate students, postdocs, and researchers on applying mixed quantum-classical methods for nonadiabatic and excited-state dynamics available in the Libra software.
+We particularly encourage the international practitioners of the code to present on this day.
+The Summer School component will provide updates on the most recent changes and additions to the code, to improve the community’s awareness of its new features and capabilities.
+It will also provide conceptual and hands-on training to the participants on applying mixed quantum-classical methods for nonadiabatic and excited-state dynamics available in the Libra software.
-The key theoretical and conceptual grounds of such simulations and practical details on the implementation and execution of these methods will be covered.
 The participants will go through a series of practical hands-on exercises to experience a range of methods and computational workflows available in the Libra software.
-Modeling of excited state and nonadiabatic dynamics will be conducted for the abstract Hamiltonians and atomistic models of materials.
-Some of the latest capabilities of Libra will be highlighted, such as using machine learning approaches for nonadiabatic dynamics in materials, using exact factorization and Gaussian-wavepacket-based trajectory surface hopping methods, or applying a broad range of decoherence corrections in various situations.
-The participants will improve their knowledge of some electronic structure packages interfaced with Libra code, particularly the CP2K package.
+Modeling of excited state and nonadiabatic dynamics will be conducted for atomistic models of materials and abstract Hamiltonians.
+Some of the latest capabilities of Libra will be highlighted, such as using machine learning approaches for nonadiabatic dynamics in materials, using exact factorization, quantum trajectory with adaptive Gaussians (QTAG) as well as a broad range of decoherence correction and surface hopping schemes.
+The computational workflows for atomistic simulations that rely on third-party electronic structure calculation codes interfaced with the Libra code will be discussed.

 ### Keywords and topics